 All purified starches are used in the same way: combine with an equal volume or more of cold water, stirring until completely dissolved.
 Have the liquid you wish to thicken at a simmer.
 Stir the starch again just before you use it, as it quickly settles.
 Add the starch slurry to the simmering liquid in a thin stream a little at a time, stirring gently but continuously.
 The liquid will thicken almost instantly.

 Serve the meat directly from the casserole, or carefully lift the slices onto a serving platter, overlapping them seductively.
-Moisten with some of the delectable sauce, and send the rest to the table in a gravy boat.
+Moisten with some of the delectable sauce, and send the rest to the table in a bowl or gravy boat.

 If you like, you may decorate the platter with the vegetables and starch that will accompany the meat.
 Or these can be served separately, and the meat platter garnished plainly and elegantly with just some watercress.